microsoft/fhir-server/docs/BulkImport.md

 | type   |  Resource type of input file   | 1..1 |  A valid [FHIR resource type](https://www.hl7.org/fhir/resourcelist.html)|
 | url   |  Url of input file   | 1..1 |  A valid url.|
 | etag   |  Etag input file   | 0..1 |  A valid etag string.|

-⚠ Notice that all resources in a file should be the same type as your provided one, mismatched resources will not be imported and recorded in error log, but will not result in overall failure.

 **Sample request:**
 ```json